-

 How do I become a physician assistant?

 As the need for PAs continues to increase, more accredited programs are opening across the country.
-Medical schools, like Tufts University, are uniquely qualified to train PAs due to their strong emphasis on clinically-based training.
+Medical schools, like Tufts University, are uniquely qualified to train PAs due to their strong emphasis on clinical-based training.
 The Tufts PA program fosters collaboration with medical students and faculty, providing a unique educational experience.

 While PA students come from various backgrounds, they share a commitment to medicine and the PA profession.
 A strong academic foundation and direct patient care experience prepare them for the fast-paced PA curriculum.
 Many students have worked in healthcare for several years after obtaining their undergraduate degrees.